Birkhoff Measures, Birkhoff Sums, and Discrepancies: Birkhoff Measures and Their Properties

--0.1in We know for any fixed irrational $\rho$, that as $n\rightarrow \infty$, $\nu(\rho,n,z)$ does \emph{not} converge pointwise as $n$ tends to infinity.
-We will see that on the one hand the trapezoid with support in a bounded interval occurs infinitely often (Theorem \ref{thm:trapezoid}), while on the other hand there is also a subsequence $\{n_i\}$ where the corresponding Birkhoff sums $S(\rho, n, x)$, after normalization by a constant $B_n$ that goes to infinity, converges to a Gaussian distribution \cite{conze}.
+-0.1in We know that for any fixed irrational $\rho$, that as $n\rightarrow \infty$, the shape of the graph of $z\rightarrow \nu(\rho,n,z)$ does \emph{not} converge.
+We will see that on the one hand a trapezoid with support in a bounded interval occurs infinitely often (Theorem \ref{thm:trapezoid}) as shape of $\nu(z)$, while on the other hand there is also a subsequence $\{n_i\}$ where the corresponding Birkhoff sums $S(\rho, n, x)$, after normalization by a constant $B_n$, converge to a Gaussian distribution \cite{conze}.